ryleeez/bd-lists-itinerary/README.md

 You can run the tests in IntelliJ by clicking the play button left of `public class ItineraryTest` near the top of the file or by clicking the play button left of the individual method to test.
-If you prefer to run tests in your terminal, use the command `rde workflow run lists-prework`.
+If you prefer to run tests in your terminal, use the command `./gradlew -q clean :test`

 **You have completed this pre-work when:**
 * You have implemented the 6 methods in class `Itinerary`
 * All tests in class `ItineraryTest` are passing
-* Workflow `lists-prework` succeeds